You Must Know The Basics First

 OK, lets get into the main subject matter for this first lesson.
 How do the Internet search engines like Google actually work?

 By the way, it’s very important to know that there are literally 100's of search engines available on the Internet, but Google is the big daddy, the monster.
-Google accounts for 63.1% of ALL Internet searches (and increasing), Yahoo accounts for 20.5% (and decreasing), MSN accounts for 8.5% (and decreasing), and all the other search engines split up the crumbs that are left.
+Google accounts for 77.1% of ALL Internet searches (and increasing), Yahoo, Bing, and Baidu account for most of the rest, and all the other search engines split up the crumbs that are left.
 Even more impressive is the fact that Google has captured almost 90% of the growth in searches during the last 12 months.

 So if we concentrate our efforts on getting a high listing in Google’s search results, we’ll usually end up being equally high on the other search engine results.